CheckPointSW/IoT-Nano-Agent-Installer/README.md

    - The protection must be relevant to the process being protected.

 ### Available Protection Plugins
-Below is a list of available protection plugins, along with links to their detailed documentation:
+Below is a list of available protection plugins, along with links to their detailed documentation.
+Each plugin has a sample scenario to demonstrate the protection:

 1. [SSH Audit](./docs/SSH_Audit.md)
    Audits all shell commands executed via SSH, including the user and timestamp.